CodingItWrong/codingitwrong.com/_posts/2019-05-13-spring-framework-an-opinionated-intro.md

 This says that we want a repository of `Game`s with the IDs being `Integer`s.
 We don't actually need to implement this interface; Spring will handle that for us!

-Rather than tell you the methods `CrudRepository` provides to us, let's demonstate them by jumping straight into using them.
+Rather than tell you the methods `CrudRepository` provides to us, let's demonstrate them by jumping straight into using them.

 ## Controller